 Consumers, young and old, are demanding financial inclusion and visible control over their money but some people are denied this because, although they are tech-savvy and smartphone confident, they don’t meet the criteria for even a basic bank account.

-Here at Suits Me, we strongly believe in financial inclusion, which means we believe everyone – regardless of their background, personal circumstances or financial position – should be able to access a suitable banking solution to manage their finances.
+Here at Suits Me®, we strongly believe in financial inclusion, which means we believe everyone – regardless of their background, personal circumstances or financial position – should be able to access a suitable solution to manage their finances.

-Using Suits Me, you will gain access to a contactless Mastercard® debit card, online banking and our mobile banking app – so you can manage your money on the go, 24/7, from anywhere in the world.
+Using Suits Me®, you will gain access to a contactless Mastercard® debit card, online account and our mobile app – so you can manage your money on the go, 24/7, from anywhere in the world.
 You can set up regular payments via standing orders and direct debits and withdraw cash from an ATM.

-We also provide all account holders with our exclusive cashback reward programme, which means if you use your Suits Me debit card with one of our retail partners, you’ll automatically get a percentage of your money paid back into your account at the end of the month.
+We also provide all account holders with our exclusive cashback reward programme, which means if you use your Suits Me® debit card with one of our retail partners, you’ll automatically get a percentage of your money paid back into your account.

-It takes less than 10 minutes to open your Suits Me account and we don’t ask for proof of address or run a credit check.
+It takes less than 3 minutes to open your Suits Me® account and we don’t ask for proof of address or run a credit check.